sictweb/bti425-2020/graded-work/assign2.md

 We are not yet done, because we do not actually want to hard-code these `<li>` items with the class.
 Instead, we want to programmatically determine which is active.
 How?
 By passing some data to the sidebar component, something that will indicate whether it should be active.
 (Again, we are preparing for a future task.)

 Therefore, change the hard-coded class with a React expression.
+This will be done four times, one for each of overview, projects, teams, and employees.
 For example, here is the first `<li>` element from the sidebar, coded as an expression:

 ```jsx
 // As a conditional expression...